-Dr Adelina Gschwandtner, Dr Christian Crentsil and Professor Zaki Wahhaj from the School of Economics are collaborating with Professor Victor Owusu from Kwame Nkrumah University of Science and Technology, Kumasi, Ghana to pilot an innovative approach to understanding the impact of ambiguity in an ongoing study with smallholder farmers in Ghana.
+Dr Adelina Gschwandtner, Dr Christian Crentsil and Professor Zaki Wahhaj from the School of Economics, and Professor Victor Owusu from Kwame Nkrumah University of Science and Technology, Kumasi, Ghana are piloting an innovative approach to understanding the impact of ambiguity in an ongoing study with smallholder farmers in Ghana.
 They have invited study participants to make choices based on their beliefs about the yields on neighbouring farms that use climate-smart technologies.
 The study is yielding new insights about farmers’ aversion to ambiguity and their potential role in the adoption of climate-smart technologies.

 Read on for Dr Adelina Gschwandtner’s detailed account of the project.